DevMiser/Lumina_Frame/README.md

 *What will the weather be like on Friday?*

-*What is the capital of Australia?*
+*Who won the last Men's World Cup?*

+*Explain entropy.*

 ### Generating Images

 Ask Lumina to create AI-generated artwork using natural language.
 For example:

-*Draw a lighthouse on a rocky coast at sunset.*
+*Draw an apple orchard at sunset.*

-*Paint a portrait of a fox in the style of Van Gogh.*
+*Paint a cheeseburger in the style of Van Gogh.*

 *Generate a schematic of a time machine.*

-*Create an image of a bustling Japanese street market at night.*
+*Create an image of chipmunks racing go-carts.*

-Lumina will acknowledge your request, generate the image using Google Gemini Nano Banana 2, and display it on the DSI screen.
+Lumina will acknowledge your request, generate the image using Google Gemini Nano Banana 2, and display it on the display screen.
 The image orientation (landscape, square, or portrait) is chosen automatically based on your display's resolution.

 ### Saving Images